 This article was submitted by Darwin Coast .
 Do you want to share knowledge with the other followers of MenosFios?
 Follow the steps.

-Recently a SAT-3 and WACS submarine cable malfunctions that slowed the internet in Angola.
-Properly on 16/01/2020 several Internet service outages were reported at submarine stations and submarine cables along the West African Coast.
-Countries such as Mauritania, Ivory Coast, Gabon Congo and Angola were affected.
+Recently a SAT-3 and WACS submarine cable malfunctions that slowed the Internet in Angola.
+On 16/01/2020, several interruptions were reported in terms of Internet services at submarine stations and submarine cables along the West African Coast.
+Countries like Mauritania, Côte d'Ivoire, Gabon Congo and Angola were affected.

 Each country had a “Hit ratio”, That is,“ impact ”with greater or lesser criticality.
 In the morning in Angola it was more critical because apparently both SAT-3 and WACS had problems